HMRC cracks down on Umbrella Company loan schemes – Could the April 2019 loan charge affect you?

 If you find that you are involved in this type of loan scheme arrangement, or have used one in the past, you should withdraw from it and settle your tax affairs with HRMC as soon as possible.
 You’ll avoid the costs of investigation and litigation, and minimise interest and penalty charges on the tax you should have paid.

-You are also expected to report the existence of the scheme to HMRC; whilst HMRC are aware of most of these schemes already, reporting is important to try and limit penalties and surcharges.
+You are also expected to report the existence of the scheme to HMRC; whilst HMRC is aware of most of these schemes already, reporting is important to try and limit penalties and surcharges.

 You can contact HMRC to discuss your individual case and repayment options at email@example.com for contractor loan schemes or firstname.lastname@example.org for all other disguised remuneration schemes.